phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Securing the Backend
 --------------------
 The backend is a private area where only registered users have access.
-Therefore it is necessary to check that only registered users have access to these controllers.
-If you aren't logged in the application and you try to access, for example, the products controller (that is private) you'll see a screen like this:
+Therefore, it is necessary to check that only registered users have access to these controllers.
+If you aren't logged in the application and you try to access, for example, the products controller (that is private) you will see a screen like this:

 .. figure:: ../_static/img/invo-2.png
    :align: center